"Ultimate Guide to Skiing in Megève: What to Expect from France’s Hidden Alpine Gem

 Le Refuge: Known for its raclette, fondue, and other alpine specialties.

-Le Vieux Megeve; A rustic and charming eatery serving local dishes like tartiflette.
+Le Vieux Megeve: A rustic and charming eatery serving local dishes like tartiflette.

 Mountain Dining